Drones, as defined in middle school, were worker bees who served the Queen, built and maintained the hive, and lived a dronish life.

 These DJI Phantom’s are for sale in Best Buy, not any more expensive than a computer,or a nice camera lens,or big screen TV.
 In the right hands, drones take breathtaking videos around the world that you can see on You Tube.

-The move to make machines to execute our desire for power, pleasure, and money only intensifies.
+The move to make machines to execute our desire for power, pleasure,spying and money intensifies.

 Drone is now a word we are going to be hearing more about.